-What does Project 2025 mean for the rest of the world?
+What could Project 2025 mean for the rest of the world?

 Has Trump endorsed Project 2025?

-Aware that perceptions of being steered by outside groups might be a vote-loser, Trump claims the transition plan has nothing to do with him.
+Trump says the transition plan has nothing to do with him.

 “I have no idea who is behind it.
 I disagree with some of the things they’re saying and some of the things they’re saying are absolutely ridiculous and abysmal,” he posted this month on his social media platform, Truth Social.

-While Trump has distanced himself from Project 2025, he happens to have close ties with the people who contributed to its launch.
+While Trump has distanced himself from Project 2025, he has connections with some of those involved.

 According to journalist Judd Legum, 31 of the 38 people who helped write or edit the project served in some manner in Trump’s administration or transition.